Public Works Projects

-March 27, 2014-This project is out to bid.
 On 39th Ave SE, from 10th St SE to Shaw road and funded entirely by two separate grants, the overlay will:

-March 27, 2014-The Milwaukee Bridge was originally built in 1962 by Pierce County Public Works.
+July 2, 2014-The Milwaukee Bridge was originally built in 1962 by Pierce County Public Works.
 This cast-in-place box girder bridge spans the Puyallup River at Milwaukee Ave NE and 5th Street NE in Puyallup.
 It has been determined the expected life span of the existing bridge is 10 years (+/-).
 Depending on the future bridge inspection results, closure of the bridge could be sooner than the expected 10 year life span.

 In response to a request for proposal for funding from the Federal Highway Administration (FHWA), the City now has an opportunity to take advantage of an 80% cost share, up to $10,000,000 grant from the FHWA.